Photographer, A. (Photographer). (Date of publication). Title in sentence case and italics [Format]. Retrieved from www.website.com

-There are for citing this source in-text:
+There are two options for citing this source in-text:

 1) If you are using the image visually (for example, in a PowerPoint or Brochure), cite the last name and year of publication in brackets or within the text: